Ludwig von Mises: Praxeology

+Personal connections

 Friends and students of Mises in Europe included Wilhelm Röpke and Alfred Müller-Armack (advisors to German chancellor Ludwig Erhard), Jacques Rueff (monetary advisor to Charles de Gaulle), Gottfried Haberler (later a professor at Harvard), Lionel, Lord Robbins (of the London School of Economics), Italian President Luigi Einaudi, and Leonid Hurwicz, recipient of the 2007 Nobel Memorial Prize in Economic Sciences.

 Economist and political theorist Friedrich Hayek first came to know Mises while working as his subordinate at a government office dealing with Austria's post-World War I debt.
 While toasting Mises at a party in 1956, Hayek said: "I came to know him as one of the best educated and informed men I have ever known".

 Mises's seminars in Vienna fostered lively discussion among established economists there.
 The meetings were also visited by other important economists who happened to be traveling through Vienna.

 At his New York University seminar and at informal meetings at his apartment, Mises attracted college and high school students who had heard of his European reputation.
 They listened while he gave carefully prepared lectures from notes.